rust-lang/crates-io-ops-bot/README.md

 ```
 ~deploy_app testing-nell-app https://github.com/nellshamrell/testing-nell-app/archive/0.2.1.tar.gz 0.2.1
+crate-io-bot: @you Build in progress for testing-nell-app (this will take a few minutes)
+Build ID is a30c6830-7e47-47ce-9f8d-1a883e4a9beb
+Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is still pending...
+Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is still pending...
+Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is still pending...
+Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is still pending...
+Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is still pending...
+@you: Build a30c6830-7e47-47ce-9f8d-1a883e4a9beb is complete for testing-nell-app, moving on to releasing the app
+@you: App testing-nell-app version 0.2.1 has successfully been released!
 ```

 One way to generate the tarball link is to use [GitHub Releases](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

 This command will:
 * Create a build of the code contained in the tarball
-* Provide updates on the build while it is in progress (currently every 15 seconds)
+* Provide updates on the build while it is in progress (this is configurable through the BUILD_CHECK_INTERVAL environmental variable)
 * Release the application as the version you specified

 **~rollback_app**